dojo/docs/dojox/analytics/Urchin.rst

       new dojox.analytics.Urchin({ acct:"UA-12345-67" });
   });

-The most important attribute (parameter) would be the `acct` value, which should be the ID Google prodivded during signup.
+The most important attribute (parameter) would be the `acct` value, which should be the ID Google provided during signup.

 You can define your account number as a dojoConfig parameter ``urchin``.
 Simply include the key and a value however you set dojoConfig, either before ``dojo.js`` is loaded: